Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 6870 should in theory be quite a bit better than the GeForce 9600 GT 512MB in general. (explain)
+Memory BandwidthIn theory, the Radeon HD 6870 should perform much faster than the GeForce 9600 GT 512MB overall. (explain)

-Texel RateThe Radeon HD 6870 is quite a bit (about 142%) faster with regards to anisotropic filtering than the GeForce 9600 GT 512MB. (explain)
+Texel RateThe Radeon HD 6870 will be quite a bit (approximately 142%) faster with regards to anisotropic filtering than the GeForce 9600 GT 512MB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison